kaidawe/documentation/API/model-function/request-results.md

 ## Request

 The input expects 2 things in the query string parameters.
-You must specify both hash1 and hash2, they dont have to be in any specific order.
+You must specify both hash1 and hash2, they don't have to be in any specific order.
 1. ``hash1`` - This is the hash/UID of the first model in the comparison.
 2. ``hash2`` - This is the hash/UID of the second model in the comparison.